redwoodjs/redwood/docs/docs/mocking-graphql-requests.md

 ---
-title: Mocking GraphQL Requests
-description: Mock your GraphQL requests to test your components
+description: Mock GraphQL requests to test your components
-slug: mocking-graphql-requests
 ---

 # Mocking GraphQL Requests

 Testing and building components without having to rely on the API is a good best practice.
 Redwood makes this possible via `mockGraphQLQuery` and `mockGraphQLMutation`.